AlonBarak-dev/OS_4/README.md

 in order to run the project do the following:
 1. Compile the code - $ make
 2. Run the Server - $ ./server
-3. Run a Client - $ ./client
+3. Run a Client - $ ./client "IP_ADDRESS"

-###Test
+Please noitce that the server is listen on port 3490 at 127.0.0.1

+### Test
-The test checks if the stack preforms well and also checks the whole system with three different clients (client_test1, client_test2, client_test3). the clients receives their input from their respective text files. in order to run the test do the following:
+The test checks if the stack preforms well and also checks the whole system with three different clients (Processes). the clients receives their input from the text file "test.txt". in order to run the test do the following:
 1. Compile the code - $ make
-2. Run the Server - $ ./server
-3. Run the Test - $ ./test
+2. Run the Test - $ ./test

+Ignore the prints on the screen, its the process log.

 P.S.
 The client connect directly to the server and no work should be done by the user!